influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/administration/authentication_and_authorization.md

     CLI example:

     ```bash
-> REVOKE ALL PRIVILEGES FROM todd
+> REVOKE ALL PRIVILEGES FROM "todd"
 >
     ```